 A memorable top off....2010/11?

 This is the second largest rock in the Photographer's Peak area.
 It has my favorite climbs of the area on it.
 Four Little Fishies is a great 5.9 face climb, and the 5.3 Conn Route is one of the best 3 pitch beginner's routes imaginable (gear).

 Drive to the Photographer's Peak parking area described under the area directions.
 Aquarium Rock is the second closest rock to the parking.
 Walk to the left around the base of Photographer's Peak.
 The next rock is Aquarium, and the first route that you encounter is Four Little Fishies (the bolted route that starts on top of the triangular-shaped detached boulder).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Aquarium Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Aquarium Rock: